-WCF Plume: No. Based on source area monitoring and extraction well data, Sr-90 concentrations are slowly declining.
+WCF Plume: Based on source area monitoring and extraction well data, Sr-90 concentrations were as high as 177 pCi/L in 2011 but are slowly declining.

 BGRR Plume: Yes.
 Sr-90 concentrations in source area monitoring wells and extraction well SR-3 have not demonstrated as significant a decline since system startup as expected.
-The source area is capped by the building and an engineered cap that should be completed by July 2011.
-It appears that water table fluctuations are flushing residual Sr-90 located beneath Building 701 into the aquifer.
+The source area is capped by the building and an engineered cap that was completed in 2011.
+It appears that water table fluctuations are flushing residual Sr-90 located beneath Building 701 (close to the water table) into the aquifer.

-PFS Plume: No. Sr-90 concentrations in the source area have been showing a steady decline over the past several years.
+PFS Plume: Sr-90 concentrations in the source area have been showing a steady decline over the past several years.